The Italian Job (2003 film): Development

 Neal Purvis and Robert Wade wrote a draft of a remake of the 1969 British crime film The Italian Job which was rejected by Paramount.
 Screenwriting team Donna and Wayne Powers were subsequently commissioned to write a remake.
 The duo viewed the original film, which neither had seen before, only once "because [they] wanted to get a sense of what it was about" in regards to its tone.
 Over the course of two years and through 18 drafts, they developed a screenplay which was described by director F. Gary Gray as "inspired by the original."
 Gray, Powers and Powers, and executive producer James Dyer identified the most prominent similarities as the trio of Mini Coopers used by the thieves, as well as the titular heist involving the theft of gold bullion.
 Some sequences of the film were storyboarded and previsualized by Gray before production began.

 Casting

 Gray had been interested in working with Wahlberg since seeing his performance in Boogie Nights (1997).
 After reading the script for The Italian Job, Gray contacted Wahlberg, who "fell in love with it" after reading it himself.
 Green was also attracted to the project because of the script.
 Theron was Gray's first choice for the character of Stella Bridger, and Wahlberg also recommended her for the role.
 She spent time with a safecracker in preparation for the role.
 Gray's casting director Sheila Jaffe suggested Statham for the role of getaway driver Handsome Rob, and Gray agreed with her choice.
-Norton took the role of Steve Frazelli, due to a contractual obligation he had to fulfill.
+According to co-star Seth Green, Norton took the role of Steve Frazelli under duress, due to a contractual obligation he had to fulfill to Paramount.
+While all parties said he behaved professionally on the film, Norton was furious about being forced to make the film, and was quoted as saying of the film, "My real fans should give this a miss."
 Wahlberg, Theron, and Statham attended special driver's training sessions at Willow Springs International Motorsports Park for nearly a month during pre-production.